Last Updated on

 Here are some of the reasons that may cause a gas problem in toddlers:

-- Change In The Diet: Sometimes including new food items in your child’s diet may cause gas excessive gas formation in their tummies.
-This is quite a common digestion problem in children hence parents should enforce a staple diet.
+- Change In Diet: Sometimes, including new food items in your child’s diet may cause excessive gas formation in their tummies.
+This is quite a common digestion problem in children.
+Hence, parents should enforce a staple diet.

-- Antibiotic Medicines: Abdominal gas and cramping may be caused if your child in on some antibiotic medication.
+- Antibiotic Medicines: Abdominal gas and cramping may be caused if your child is on some antibiotic medication.

-- Lactose Intolerance: In case your child is lactose intolerant, this means that milk or any milk product can cause an excess formation of gas or another stomach discomfort in your child.
+- Lactose Intolerance: In case your child is lactose intolerant, it means that milk or any milk product can cause the excess formation of gas or stomach discomfort in your child.

 - Improper Chewing: Many young children and toddlers do not chew their food properly.
 This leads to more gas production.

-- Swallowing More Air While Eating: Many a time toddlers may swallow more air while drinking and eating.
+- Swallowing More Air While Eating: Sometimes, toddlers may swallow more air while drinking and eating.
 This may lead to the formation of gas in their bellies.

 - Certain Food Items: Certain food items such as beans, peas and vegetables like broccoli and kale may cause gas.
 It is important to keep the consumption of such food items to moderate levels.